It is highly likely that you might suffer from a skin infection if you enter a pool infested with green algae.

 Thus, it is essential to take pro-active measures by cleaning the pool lining with chlorine tabs or by warming and rotating the pool water.

-A decrease in oxygen content due to algae in pool
+A decrease in oxygen content due to green algae in pool

 The infestation of algae also reduces the oxygen content in the pool water, due to this; you need to maintain the proper pH level beforehand.